Capturing Mother’s Day

 Let’s start by thinking about what the term ‘Mother’ means to you…

-• Mother is a form of unconditional love.
+• Is mother is a form of unconditional love?

-• Mother is knowing you are protected, guarded.
+• Or mother is knowing you are protected, guarded?

-• Mother means you are never alone, she is always there.
+• Could mother mean you are never alone, she is always there?

-• Mother is always being able to go back to being a child in her presence.
+• Maybe mother is always being able to go back to being a child in her presence?

-Think about this as preparation before simply shooting.
+Think about this as preparation for your Mother’s Day photography before simply shooting.
 Why not write a list?

-Like annual family portraits or your traditional family Christmas card shoot, photographs illustrating motherhood are often staged and posed set-ups of love and comfort that gloss over the daily trials experienced by mothers— from the physical demands of pregnancy to the difficulties that arise when raising those demanding teenagers.
+Usually, annual family portraits or your traditional family Christmas card shoot, photographs illustrating motherhood are often staged.
+Some may be posed set-ups of love and comfort that gloss over the daily trials experienced by mothers— from the physical demands of pregnancy to the difficulties that arise when raising those demanding teenagers.

-Let’s twist these typical ‘Mothers Day’ shots on the head and approach Mother’s Day from a different angle.
+Let’s twist this typical Mother’s Day photography shots on the head and approach it from a different angle.

-WARNING: No posing on the family couch shots allowed!
+WARNING: By the way, no posing on the family couch shots are allowed!

 click the headings below to view more